openedx/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/create_video.rst

 #.
 Repeat steps 2 - 5 for any additional languages.

-When your students view the video, they can select **CC** to select a language.
+When your learners view the video, they can select **CC** to select a language.

 .. image:: ../../../shared/building_and_running_chapters/Images/Video_LanguageTranscripts_LMS.png